fieldtrip/website/development/guideline/website.md

 {% endraw %}

 Please keep images in `assets/img` with subdirectories according to the place where the image appears.
 The preferred filename is `figureXX.png`, with XX being the sequential number of the image appearing on the page.
 The preferred format for screenshots is png.
 The preferred format for photos is jpg.
 Do not cross-link to figures from another tutorial or example, but copy that figure over (otherwise changes to the original page with the figure might break the page that cross-links to the figure).

 ## Pdf documents

 Pdf documents can be used on the FieldTrip website, but are not managed in git on GitHub.
 Since they are binary files and often very large (e.g., slides of presentations), storing them in git would be inefficient.
-Please send pdf file that you want on the website to Robert, he will copy it to .
+Please send pdf files that you want to appear on the website to Robert, he will copy it to the server.

 ## Videos

-This is implemented with some small snippets of html code contained in the `includes` directory.
+This is implemented with some small snippets of html code contained in the `_includes` directory.

-You can include a Youtube video like This
+You can include a Youtube video like this

 {% raw %}